TaranJ/community-science-museum/README.md

 ![image](https://portfolio-tjohannessen.netlify.app/images/communityScienceMuseum.jpg)

-The Community Science Museum is an interactive museum for families and primary and middle school children.
+The Community Science Museum is an interactive museum for families as well as primary and middle school children.

 ## Description